Introduction

 Frequently Asked Questions:

-Q4.
-What is the difference between Survey Paper and Literature Review Paper?
+What is the difference between a Survey Paper and a Review Paper?